lldap/lldap/docs/mfa.md

 false` the `password:code` suffix is no longer split, so the whole string is treated as the password and the login fails.
 Enrolled users must go back to a plain password.

+**The issuer shown in the authenticator is fixed.** Enrollment URIs always carry `issuer=LLDAP`, so someone enrolled with two LLDAP servers sees two entries under the same name, told apart only by the account.
+There is no setting for it — `TOTP_ISSUER` in `crates/sql-backend-handler/src/sql_mfa_handler.rs` needs a rebuild, and existing entries keep the old label until the user re-enrolls.

 **Rotating the server key orphans sealed secrets.** See the deployment checklist below.

 ## Deployment checklist